sajari/sdk-js/README.md

 [Sajari Search](https://www.sajari.com) is a hosted search and recommendation service supporting instant search, faceted search, recommendations and custom matching algorithms

 This module is to interact with the raw API.
-If you want automated indexing, profiling and convenience functions for rending HTML, please check out [sajari-website](https://github.com/sajari/sajari-sdk-website) instead.
+If you want automated indexing, profiling and convenience functions for rendering HTML, please check out [sajari-website](https://github.com/sajari/sajari-sdk-website) instead.

 [![Version][version-svg]][package-url] [![License][license-image]][license-url] [![Downloads][downloads-image]][downloads-url]